 History of Impunity

-Ever since independence in 1948, the Myanmar military, known as the Tatmadaw, has been at constant war with its own people.
-Over the last 70 years, the Tatmadaw, under the leadership of successive military strongmen, has committed systematic grave human rights abuses against ethnic minorities and periodic brutal crackdowns on pro-democracy demonstrations, as well as systematic gender-based and sexual violence, and genocide in order maintain its grip on power.
-The Tatmadaw is the most influential institution in Myanmar.
-It calls itself the defender of national sovereignty but under its barbarous rule the people of Myanmar have only known brutality and hardship.
-The Tatmadaw uses its shadowy business empire to fuel its crimes and enrich an insular cabal of elite military families and their cronies while the country’s infrastructure crumbles and millions go without basic necessities.
-Over generations, the Tatmadaw has committed atrocities on a scale and of a nature to constitute crimes against humanity, war crimes and even genocide, but the orchestrators of these crimes have never faced justice.
+The Myanmar military has been at constant war with the people of Myanmar for over 70 years.
+Since independence in 1948, the military, under the leadership of successive military strongmen, has committed systematic grave human rights abuses against ethnic minorities and periodic brutal crackdowns on pro-democracy demonstrations, as well as systematic gender-based and sexual violence, and genocide in order maintain its grip on power.
+The military is the most influential institution in Myanmar.
+It calls itself the defender of national sovereignty but the military’s toxic influence on the country’s social, economic and political landscape is built on brutality and exploitation.
+The military uses its shadowy business empire to fuel its crimes and enrich an insular cabal of elite military families and their cronies while the country’s infrastructure crumbles and millions go without basic necessities.
+Over generations, the military has committed atrocities on a scale and of a nature to constitute crimes against humanity, war crimes and even genocide, but the orchestrators of these crimes have never faced justice.

 The Coup